GaaraZhu/serverless-app-client-credentials-to-ssm/README.md

 ## How it works
 A serverless hook will be triggered after the deployment to pull the app client credentials includes **url**, **clientId**, and **clientSecret** which will be merged as part of the application configuration(`auth.cognito`) stored in the configured SSM parameter.<br/><br/>
+**Note:**
-**Note: Only when there are changes for any of these three fields will this plugin update the SSM parameter.**
+* Only when there are changes for any of these three fields will this plugin update the SSM parameter.
+* For security reason, `SecurityString` parameter with the default AWS account key is used here.

 ## Installation
 ```